 - Heartsaver Pediatric First Aid CPR AED Online

 What kind of course or event did you attend?

 If you completed your AHA course online, you can claim your CME/CE credits on the site where you completed the course.
 CE credits can only be claimed once all components of the online course are complete.

 - Login to eLearning.Heart.org(link opens in new window)(link opens in new window)(link opens in new window).

-- Once logged in, on the upper right of your screen under your name, you will see “MY eLEARNING.”
+- Once logged in, on the upper right of your screen, select your name drop-down and select ‘Classes'.